 By Hilarey Wojtowicz

-As Chairman, Advertising Sales and Client Partnerships at NBCUniversal and the daughter of a fierce Italian mother, Linda Yaccarino learned early on to race toward where the business was going, while bringing a whole lot of humanity, compassion, and style along the way.
+As Chairman, Advertising and Partnerships, NBCUniversal, and the daughter of a fierce Italian mother, Linda Yaccarino learned early on to race toward where the business was going, while bringing a whole lot of humanity, compassion, and style along the way.

 From innovating in ways that drive the marketing industry forward, to keeping her family and values in mind at all times, Linda continues to inspire others to challenge legacies while building their own.

 “The old line is “if you build it they will come,” Linda says.
 “But in my experience, you have to come ready to build.”

 You’ve worked within large media conglomerates for years, while embodying an entrepreneurial spirit.
 What did you do to work your way up to the top and what advice would you give to those striving to do the same in that environment?

 I learned early on that if you’re focused on growth, you’re innovating.
 And if you’re innovating, you’re focused on the future.
 This is why I love building new things and finding new ways to grow.
 That mindset is addicting.

 Throughout my career I’ve been studying the business, paying attention to consumer trends, scrutinizing the marketplace, and asking what’s next.
 Leaders like Ted Turner, Brian Roberts, Steve Burke, and now Jeff Shell, have trusted me, and given me the latitude to be the entrepreneur I always dreamed of being.
 Imagine having the freedom to combine all the resources, scale, and security of a giant global company with the energy and innovation of a startup.